On the Byzantine-Resilience of Distillation-Based Federated Learning: Attacking and Defending KD-based FL

 In \gls{fd}, byzantine clients can only degrade the server model through their predictions.
 Since the threat vector is confined to the $c$-dimensional probability simplex $\simplex$ rather than the parameter space, many attacks from the byzantine \gls{fedavg} literature, such as gradient sign flipping, cannot be applied to \gls{fd}.
 Previous work on byzantine \gls{fd} has been limited to basic label-flipping attacks.

-Recall that while the server trains on the aggregated predictions from \emph{all} clients $\Yb(\Dp)$, its true objective is to match the mean predictions $\YH(\Dp)$ made by the \emph{honest} clients.
-Consequently, one can interpret the aim of the byzantine clients as selecting their predictions $\YB(\Dp)$ in a manner that maximizes the disparity between the aggregated predictions $\Yb(\Dp)$ and the predictions of the honest clients $\YH(\Dp)$.
+While the server trains on the aggregated predictions from \emph{all} clients $\Yb(\Dp)$, its true objective is to match the mean predictions $\YH(\Dp)$ made by the \emph{honest} clients.
+Hence, one can interpret the aim of the byzantines as selecting their predictions $\YB(\Dp)$ to maximize the disparity between the aggregated predictions $\Yb(\Dp)$ and the predictions of the honest clients $\YH(\Dp)$.

-\textbf{\glsentryfull{lma}.} One way to measure the difference between $\Yb(\Dp)$ and $\YH(\Dp)$ is via the loss function $\mathcal{L}$ that the server is trying to minimize.
-To that end, we propose \gls{lma} by choosing the byzantine predictions that \emph{maximize} this loss for each sample $x\in \Dp$, i.e., by solving
+\textbf{Loss Maximization Attack (\newtarget{def:lma}{\lma{}}).} One way to measure the difference between $\Yb(\Dp)$ and $\YH(\Dp)$ is via the loss function $\mathcal{L}$ that the server aims to minimize.
+We propose \lma{}, which chooses byzantine predictions that \emph{maximize} this loss for each sample $x\in \Dp$.
+Specifically, for each sample, \lma{} solves the optimization problem

-For typical loss functions, \gls{lma} corresponds to choosing the least likely class according to the aggregated predictions of all \emph{honest} clients $\YH(x)$, see \cref{lem:lma} in \cref{sec:att-opt}.
-For each $x\in \Dp$, the byzantine clients compute the $\argmin$ of the mean honest prediction $\YH(x)$, corresponding to the least likely class assigned to $x$, and then assign probability 1 to this class.
+For typical loss functions, \lma{} corresponds to choosing the least likely class according to the aggregated predictions of all \emph{honest} clients $\YH(x)$, see \cref{lem:lma} in \cref{sec:att-opt}.
+For each $x\in \Dp$, the byzantine clients compute the $\argmin$ of the mean honest prediction $\YH(x)$, corresponding to the least likely class assigned to $x$, and then assign probability 1 to this class, i.e., the byzantine prediction becomes $\mathds{1}_j$, where $j\in \argmin \YH(x)$.
 An example is shown in the top right of \cref{fig:attack-img}.
 According to $\YH$, the least likely class is \emph{cat}, hence all byzantine clients will assign probability one to \emph{cat}.
-As a result, the mean of all clients $\bar{Y}$ predicts the class \emph{cat}.
+As a result, the mean of all clients $\Yb $ predicts the class \emph{cat}.

-\textbf{\glsentryfull{cpa}.} Another way to measure how different two predictions are is to take semantic information about the classes into account, i.e., what these classes represent and how they relate to each other.
+\textbf{Class Prior Attack (\newtarget{def:cpa}{\cpa{}}).} Another way to measure how different two predictions are is to take information about the relationships between classes into account.
 For example, the class \emph{dog} is more similar to the class \emph{cat} than to the class \emph{ship} .
-The second attack we propose, \gls{cpa}, uses information about such inter-class relationships to select the most misleading predictions.
-To measure the similarity between the $c$ classes, \gls{cpa} requires access to a similarity matrix $C\in \mathbb{R}^{c\times c}$.
+The second attack we propose, \cpa{}, uses information about such inter-class relationships to select the most misleading predictions.
+To measure the similarity between the $c$ classes, \cpa{} requires access to a similarity matrix $S\in \mathbb{R}^{c\times c}$.
 We obtain this similarity matrix by computing the sample covariance matrix of the predictions $Y(\Dp)$ of a pretrained model, i.e.,